 Does room treatment actually make a meaningful difference?

-Yes, and it makes more difference than upgrading your microphone in an untreated room.
-Hard parallel walls create flutter echo that can’t be cleanly removed in post-production without degrading the voice signal.
+Yes, and it makes more of a difference than upgrading your microphone in an untreated room.
+Hard parallel walls create a flutter echo that can’t be cleanly removed in post-production without degrading the voice signal.
 Adding bookshelves, carpet, heavy curtains, or acoustic panels reduces early reflections before they reach the microphone.
 A simple clap test, one sharp clap followed by listening for a flutter or slap-back echo, tells you whether your room needs treatment before you spend anything on equipment.

 What recording format should I use?